Custom Healthcare Software

 Data security and compliance can often be an issue with off-the-shelf healthcare software (e.g., software designed for use across the whole industry rather than tailored for a specific organization) as this type of software is often not fine-tuned to meet the exact requirements of individual businesses.
 Off-the-shelf software is normally built as a ‘one size fits all’ solution, and therefore, you’re more likely to end up with functionality that doesn’t fully meet your regulatory requirements and, specifically, resolves whatever unique security issues healthcare providers face in storing and processing sensitive data.
 For example, while off-the-shelf software can include highly specialized encryption tools, it’s unlikely to include the same level of fine-tuned features needed (such as granular access controls) to satisfy the strict requirements imposed by HIPAA protections or GDPR compliance, etc. Similarly, off-the-shelf software may not generate reports or audit trails built around the unique compliance requirements of a specific organization, making it difficult to satisfy regulatory demands.

-By contrast, custom software solutions, be it on-demand app development or healthcare mobile app development, are surprisingly advantageous in terms of data security and compliance.
+By contrast, custom software solutions, be it on-demand app development or custom healthcare software development, are surprisingly advantageous in terms of data security and compliance.
 The first advantage concerns flexibility: custom software can be built from scratch to have certain security features and compliance measures that match your company's needs.
 For instance, it can be built with specific encryption protocols, specific types of access control, and automated reporting features that allow your company to easily follow the compliance rules required in different fields.

 Another important benefit of custom software is scalability.
 As your institution grows, with more offices, more care sites, greater patient complexity, and more data collection points, a custom solution can be written to meet that ability to grow anticipatorily without outside experts being brought in or systems needing to be modified.
 Data-gathering sites can be added to fit new offices opened up, new regulations can be added to keep up with ever-changing compliance needs, and features can be scaled as new locations and geographies are opened to meet the demands of the growing enterprise.
 While off-the-shelf software can grow to accommodate entity growth or come with the capability of being able to plug different components to fit a large organization, it can also be extremely expensive to modify to meet evolving regulatory requirements, as well as to accommodate technical changes.